| Internet-Draft | Mission Harness | August 2026 |

 Implicit sub-agent inheritance can amplify authority.
 This profile requires explicit Mission or delegation binding for child handles and cascade stop behavior when parent authority ends.¶

 Multiple workers may resume the same session or queue item.
 A harness SHOULD use compare-and-set or equivalent concurrency control so a stop decision cannot race with a resume decision.
+For high-consequence action classes ([I-D.draft-mcguinness-mission-runtime]), it MUST serialize stop-versus-resume per work item.
 When the state is ambiguous, fail closed and suppress governed work.¶

 Tool connection caches often hide which Mission first authorized a connection.
 Cache keys under Section 10.1 prevent a connection opened for one Mission from becoming ambient authority for another.¶